 There are two main types of stabilization systems for quadcopters:

-3-axis gyroscopes perfectly stabilize pitch and roll, that is, tilt forward-backward and right-left.
+3-axis gyroscopes perfectly stabilize pitch and roll, tilt forward-backward and right-left.
 Thanks to this, the calibrated drone perfectly takes off and hovers in the air until the user sets the direction of movement in a certain direction.
 Once the control stick is level, the aircraft will return to a horizontal position and hover.

-The 6-axis gyroscope system has sensors for pitch, roll and yaw, and an accelerometer to calculate the required acceleration in different directions.
+The 6-axis gyroscope system has sensors for pitch, roll, and yaw, and an accelerometer to calculate the required acceleration in different directions.
 In other words, the drone will be able to compensate for gusts of strong wind and almost instantly take a stable position.

 The term “Six-axis gyro” refers to an integrated system that consists of a 3D accelerometer and 3D gyroscope (3 axis).
 In some cases, the accelerometer can be replaced with a 3D compass.

 In addition, the 6-axis gyroscope automatically detects the drone’s incorrect position in the air and signals when the drone falls.
 This allows the pilot to align the sticks, increase the speed and stop the fall.
 This option saved many drones from damage.